Panakotta00/FicsIt-Networks-Repository/Packages/BackupPowerSupply/README.md

              switch        switch

-![Example setup of the Ficsit Backup Power Supply](preview1.jpg "Example setup of the Ficsit BPS")
+![Example setup of the Ficsit Backup Power Supply](preview1.jpg "Example setup of the Ficsit BPS") Example setup of the Ficsit Backup Power Supply

 The mains switch must have the following nick: "BPS mainsSwitch" The power storage switch must have the following nick: "BPS powerStorageSwitch"